Azov Brigade: 2016–2019

-2022 Russian invasion of Ukraine
+Russian invasion of Ukraine

-The Azov Regiment regained attention during the 2022 Russian invasion of Ukraine.
+The Azov Regiment regained attention during the Russian invasion of Ukraine in 2022.
 Before the conflict, Azov was the subject of a propaganda war: Russia used the regiment's official incorporation into the National Guard of Ukraine as one of the proofs for its portrait of the Ukrainian government and military as under Nazi control, with "denazification" as a key casus belli.
 The regiment, on the other hand, was noted for its ability to self-promote, producing high quality videos of its drone strikes and other military activities; The Daily Telegraph called it a "well-oiled publicity machine".
 Others have noted how their participation in the war and defense of Mariupol have increased national and international notoriety and popularity of the unit.
 The regiment's destruction has been among Moscow's war objectives.

 In March, France 24 described the Azov Regiment as "at the heart of the propaganda war" between Russia and Ukraine.
 France 24 reported that Azov posted victory claims on Telegram that are "often accompanied by videos of burning Russian tanks" and called the Russians "the real fascists".
-Vyacheslav Likhachev, an analyst at the ZMINA Center for Human Rights in Kyiv, stated that during the war, Azov operates in the same way as other regiments, “but with better PR”.
+Vyacheslav Likhachev, an analyst at the ZMINA Center for Human Rights in Kyiv, stated that during the war, Azov operates in the same way as other regiments, "but with better PR".

+In 2022, a few months after the full-scale Russian invasion, Azov veterans marched across Kyiv to pressure the government not to make compromises with Russia.
+They were stopped by a police cordon before they could reach the president's office and burnt effigies of "traitors".

-In January 2023, Meta decided that Azov should not be regarded as a “dangerous organization”, meaning that Facebook, Instagram, and WhatsApp users may publish content about the Azov Regiment and its members without censorship.
+In January 2023, Meta decided that Azov should not be regarded as a "dangerous organization", meaning that Facebook, Instagram, and WhatsApp users may publish content about the Azov Regiment and its members without censorship.

+On 10 June 2024, the United States Department of State announced the lifting of a ban which previously prevented the Azov Brigade from using weapons supplied by the US, writing in a statement that "Ukraine's 12th Special Forces Azov Brigade passed Leahy vetting" and that the department found no evidence of human rights violations committed by the unit.
+This policy shift allows the Azov Brigade to use the same US military equipment as any other unit in the Ukrainian National Guard.

+In August 2024, the brigade was reportedly diverted from Lyman to assist in the ongoing fighting around Niu-York.

+In September 2024, the Azov brigade was reported to be part of Ukrainian reinforcements to Pokrovsk conducting small-scale counterattacks slowing or slightly pushing Russian gains back.